Tundra-Editor/Tundra-Docs/docs/important/checkpoints.md

 1. `1 Nonstuff`: **This is where everything that doesn't need to be saved by checkpoints goes**, so most of your level geometry and lights.
 2. `1 Stuff`: This is where everything that can move, spawn, be broken, etc. goes. **Everything under here will be reset by checkpoints.**

-**`1 Stuff` should have a `GoreZone` component.** Anything that can produce gore or can be broken needs a GoreZone to reset properly.
+**`1 Stuff` should have a `Gore Zone` component.** Anything that can produce gore or can be broken needs a GoreZone to reset properly.
 The exact location often does not matter (it just needs to be a parent, grandparent, etc of enemies and such), but this is a very convenient place to put it.

 ![room structure](../_images/room-structure.png)

 ## Checkpoint Setup

-**Checkpoints must be unparented.**.
+**Checkpoints must be unparented**.
 Do not put them in their containing room.

 **Set `To Activate` to the room that contains the checkpoint.** This room will be activated when reloading.